 Jobs to workers ratio

-The jobs to residents ratio for the NSROC Region in 2016/17 was 1.12, meaning that there were more jobs than resident workers.
-Information Media and Telecommunications had the highest ratio (1.76), while the lowest ratio was found in Financial and Insurance Services (0.50).
+The jobs to residents ratio for the NSROC Region in 2017/18 was 1.12, meaning that there were more jobs than resident workers.
+Construction had the highest ratio (1.94), while the lowest ratio was found in Financial and Insurance Services (0.52).

 A goal of economic development is often to maximise the employment opportunities locally, leading to a more socially and environmentally sustainable community.